junobuild/docs/docs/white-paper/infrastructure.md

+---
+description: Discover how Juno's infrastructure leverages Web3 technologies to create a secure, scalable environment for decentralized applications.
+---

 # Infrastructure

 Juno's infrastructure is designed to harness the full potential of Web3 technologies, creating a robust, secure, and scalable environment for developers to build decentralized applications.